Melania Trump May Divorce As Judith Giuliani, Vanessa Trump To Shield Assets, Avoid Probe, Per ‘Palmer Report’

 — Cheri Jacobus (@CheriJacobus) April 5, 2018

-Palmer theorizes that as some wives divorce their bigwig politicos as more of a financial strategy to shield their assets, additional woman in the Trump world might follow suit.
+Palmer theorized that as some wives divorce their bigwig politicos as more of a financial strategy to shield their assets, other women in the Trump world might follow suit.

 “If and when Mueller finally indicts Jared Kushner on alleged financial crimes, will we see Ivanka Trump strategically file for divorce?
 The trouble there is that Ivanka could end up indicted as well, as Mueller is also targeting the Trump Organization, which Ivanka helped run for years.”

-Whereas Palmer envisioned Ivanka potentially not getting away unscathed from any brouhaha in the White House, the political expert imagined a different scenario for Melania, who he envisioned being able to escape criminal investigation to not only gain a sizable divorce settlement, but to potentially walk away scot-free.
+Whereas Palmer envisioned Ivanka potentially not getting away unscathed from any brouhaha in the White House, the political expert imagined a different scenario for Melania, who he envisioned being able to escape criminal investigation to not only gain a sizable divorce settlement but to walk away scot-free potentially.

 “One of the very few Trump-Russia spouses who could file for divorce and make a clean getaway is Melania Trump.
 She’s not known to be a subject or target of Trump-Russia or any other criminal investigation.
 If she can use Donald Trump’s affairs to get around the prenuptial agreement, she could take a large chunk of his assets and walk away before Robert Mueller and the State of New York inevitably begin seizing everything Donald has to his name.
 Now that the Trump-Russia divorces have begun, is Melania next?”